-For vulnerabilities in third-party libraries, systems, or code, we will guide researchers to report those to the appropriate parties (directly, or through third parties, like CERT/CC).
-If reported to Elektra Labs, we may also report the issue through our supply chain and to relevant third-parties, because this can often improve responsiveness of the software maker.
+For vulnerabilities in third-party libraries, systems, or code, we will guide researchers to report those to the appropriate parties (directly, or through third parties, like the CERT/CC).
+If reported to Elektra Labs, we may also report the issue through our supply chain and to relevant third parties, because this can improve responsiveness by the software or device supplier.

-We do not, at this time, pay bounties or maintain a “hall of fame” for vulnerability reports.
+We do not currently pay bounties or maintain a “hall of fame” for vulnerability reports.

 We consider research conducted under this policy to be: